DenysVuika/handicraft/examples/basic/README.md

 # Basic demo

-This example is the end result of the tutorial [guide](https://craft.js.org/r/docs/guides/basic-tutorial).
+This example is the end result of the tutorial [guide](https://denysvuika.github.io/handicraft/guides/basic-tutorial).

-Check out the live demo [here](https://craft.js.org/examples/basic/)

 ## Try it out